Skip to Content

 Janice Cipriani-Willis

-Janice lives and works at Dorland Mountain Arts in Temecula.
-She began her art education by earning a B.A. in Fine Arts from CSULA and her work was shown at LA Artcore Gallery.
+Janice serves as Dorland's Executive Director.
+She lives at Dorland with her husband, Robert Willis.
+She began her art education by earning a B.A. in Fine Arts from CSULA, and her work was shown at LA Artcore Gallery.
 Her current work has been inspired by watching people from all walks of life in situations that engender a range of human emotions.
 Janice is a Signature member of the National Watercolor Society and of Watercolor West.
 Original works and giclee reproductions are available and can be seen by appointment at Dorland Mountain Arts and at the Fallbrook Art Association Gallery in Fallbrook CA.

 Robert Willis

-A watercolorist, and a former Art Director and woodworking hobbyist, Robert Willis first came to Dorland as a working resident in the late 1980s and stayed on as artist-in-residence and caretaker.
-During the devastating fire of 2004, Robert parked his truck at the bottom of the hill, just across the way, and watched the seven original cottages burn, one-by-one.
+A watercolorist, a former Art Director, and a woodworking hobbyist, Robert Willis first came to Dorland as a working resident in the late 1980s and stayed on as an artist-in-residence and caretaker.
+During the devastating fire of 2004, Robert parked his truck at the bottom of the hill, just across the way, and watched the seven original cottages burn, one by one.

-You’ll see Robert about the retreat day to day, teaching watercolor workshops, and making beautiful hand-painted signs for trails and cottages.
-In a former life Robert lived in LA, had 6 kids, made art in France.
-Robert is married to our Executive Director Janice Cipriani-Willis.
+In a former life, Robert lived in LA, had 6 kids, and made art in France.
+Robert is married to our Executive Director, Janice Cipriani-Willis.

 Robert is often referred to as the Heart of Dorland by many who have visited over the years.